ZhimingZhou/zhimingzhou.github.io/README.md

 - Actually, all previous descriptions is based on an assumption, i.e., the so-called Lipschitz is with respect to the Euclidean distance / norm.
 When switch to other norms the properly will get changed.
 See Appendix D in my arXiv report https://arxiv.org/abs/1807.00751 for some basic arguments on this. https://arxiv.org/abs/1806.06621 (Banach WGAN) might also help your understanding.

+- With the envelope theorem and WGAN compact dual form, the understaning on the of convergence can be much more clear.
+But this part is too complexed to explain here.
+Interested reader can refer to Appendix B.5. in my arXiv report https://arxiv.org/abs/1902.05687v2.

+- With the previous understanding of the training of GANs, we can also image how vanilla / orginal / standard GANs works.
+Because, GANs is just to force f(x) to be small for generated samples and f(x) to be large for real samples.
+Nevertheless, we still need to understanding the training process in the sample space (the G-D updating sturcture), instead of, the f(x) space (the output space of GANs; note that, this process is related to activation maximization. hence one of my paper named Acttivation Maximization GANs, i.e., AM-GAN, because GANs can be understood as an adversarial activation maximization process; adversarial activation maximization process helps solve the problem in vanilla activation maximization, i.e., can be noises / fake samples / adversarial examples).

+-

+- GANs research aspects:

 About first-order optimization and Adam:

 - We will first view Adam from the first-order optimization view, but with v_t playing the rule of gradient scale estimation, it then somehow connects to the traditional second-order view.